British and American Literature

 - Two must be in British or American literature before 1800, and two must be in British or American literature after 1800.

-- One must be ENG 380: Advanced Seminar (from annual list provided by English department), ideally taken in the junior or senior year.
-ENG 396: Honors Seminar, counts as an advanced seminar (for students in the English honors program).
+- One must be ENGL 380: Advanced Seminar (from annual list provided by English department), ideally taken in the junior or senior year.
+ENGL 396: Honors Seminar, counts as an advanced seminar (for students in the English honors program).

 - Advanced Seminars will be capped at 18, and will be run as discussion or seminar-style courses.
 They may involve a research project and will lead to the production of a substantial body of written work.
 They are open to junior and senior English majors; others may enroll in the course with permission of the instructor.